hubiquitus-old/hubiquitus/docs/hcloud/azure/CreateAzureProject.md

 # Use Hubiquitus in a Windows Azure Project

+This documentation explains how to deploy a Hubiquitus application on Windows Azure.
+First we will see how to create a node.js project for Windows Azure.
+Then we'll see how to adapt it to include Hubiquitus.
 ## Install Windows Azure SDK Development Kit for Node.js
 Download Microsoft [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).
 This tool will be used to download installation packages.